 Students need more than core academic content to prepare them for life beyond school.
 But how do we create this richer, more engaging, more relevant learning environment in our classrooms?
 At #VASCD16 you will hear from nationally-recognized keynoters, engage with concurrent session presenters from Virginia schools, and add new colleagues to your professional learning network.
 Prepare for a tremendous learning experience!

 Preconference November 30: The Power of Project- Based Learning

 **Registration fees for VASCD conferences and events are not refundable.
 However, they are transferable.
-If you have registered and plan to send a substitute or have other registration questions, please contact us at (434) 466-7466 or firstname.lastname@example.org.
+If you have registered and are unable to attend, please contact us at (434) 466-7466 or firstname.lastname@example.org.